 · • • s study.
 I understand that I will receive for my records.

 (full name)

 (signature)

 / / (Date DD/MMM/YYYY) Time:

-I • - discussed this study with the above- nd the information provided about the
+Statement by Consenter (Investigator/designee) I have discussed this study with the abovenamed participant.
+The participant appeared to fully understand the information provided about the study.

 , (full name)

 (signature)

 (project role)

 / / (Date DD/MMM/YYYY) Time: